dmerejkowsky/blog/content/en/post/0070-i-don-t-need-types.md

 with programming languages other than C++ and Python.

-## Javascript
+## JavaScript

-Last year I had to make a refactoring in a Javascript project.
+Last year I had to make a refactoring in a JavaScript project.

 There were *no tests at all*, and adding them would have been pretty challenging.